 If a dog is rubbing its face regularly on something, then it may have a problem.
 But if the rubbing is intermittent, then it may not be of concern.
 An annoyance such as wet or dirty fur, pain from a bad tooth or eye injury, irritation from fleas or allergies, or simply because it feels good are all potential reasons why a dog may rub its face on something.

 Some dogs develop allergies that cause them to be itchy and rub their faces.
-Skin inflammation leads to irritation and rubbing results.
-Allergies may be due to a food or treat that a dog eats or household and environmental allergens such as dust mites, various grasses, or pollen.
-They can be constant or just seasonal, but if a dog's face itches due to allergies it may be rubbing it on the floor or furniture.
+Skin inflammation may lead to itchy skin or eyes and dogs may rub their faces in an attempt to scratch their itch.
+Allergies may be to a food or treat that a dog eats or household and environmental allergens such as dust mites, various grasses, or pollen.
+They can be constant or just seasonal.
+A dog with allergies will likely have other symptoms including itchy and/or malodorous ears, itchy paws and hind end, and other skin changes including redness, hives, and/or thickened skin.

 New collars or collars that are too tight may cause a dog to rub its face and neck on the ground, furniture, or walls in an attempt to relieve the discomfort.
-If a dog has recently gotten a new collar, it should be checked to make sure it isn't too tight or rubbing on the dog's neck.
-If a dog hasn't had its collar removed in awhile and has grown or gained weight, it could now be too tight and in need of adjustment or removal.
+If a dog has a new collar, it should be checked to make sure it isn't too tight or causing irritation on the dog's neck.
+Also, if a dog hasn't had its collar removed and washed in a while and/or has grown or gained weight, it could now be too tight or in need of adjustment or removal.
+You should be able to comfortably slip two fingers underneath your dog's collar.

 Something On Its Face

-Brain tumors are thankfully not as common of a reason for a dog to rub its face on something but it is still a possibility.
+Brain tumors are a rare cause for a dog to rub its face on something.
 Brain tumors can put pressure on the brain and be painful or uncomfortable.
-Dogs with brain tumors are often seen head pressing against the wall or rubbing their head because of this discomfort.
-If a brain tumor is suspected in a dog it should be examined by a veterinarian.
+Dogs with brain tumors may rub their heads because of this discomfort, however, there are many other symptoms that could accompany a brain tumor without signs of pain or discomfort.
+Seizures, behavioral changes, and changes in vision or hearing may also be signs of a brain tumor.
+If any of these symptoms are observed in your dog, it should be examined by a veterinarian.

-Sometimes things get stuck in a dog's eye, irritate it, or an ulcer may form on the cornea.
-These things can all cause a dog to rub its face and eye on furniture and carpets.
+An itchy or painful eye could occur if foreign material gets stuck in a dog's eye, if there is a scratch or ulcer on the cornea, or if the dog has dry eyes or environmental allergies.
+These things can all cause discomfort, leading a dog to rub its face and eyes.
 A dog with eye irritation will also often paw at their eye or hold it shut.
-If an eye problem is suspected this should receive veterinary attention to not only relieve the irritation but to prevent worse problems from occurring to the eye.
+If an eye problem is suspected, your dog should receive veterinary attention right away to relieve the irritation and to prevent the problems from becoming more serious.

 Something Smells Good

-Dogs have a very acute sense of smell so if they like how something smells they may just rub their entire face on it because they enjoy it so much.
-The item may not have a pleasant smell to us but to a dog it could be great.
+Dogs have a very acute sense of smell so if they like how something smells they may just rub their entire face and body on it because they enjoy it so much.
+The item may not have a pleasant smell to us but to a dog, it could be great.
 One common example of such an item is a dead animal found outside in the yard.
+So if you notice your dog rolling around in a specific spot in the yard, you should investigate and remove anything that could be a health hazard such as wildlife droppings or carcasses.

 It Feels Good